Dylan Bundy: Los Angeles Angels

 On December 4, 2019, Bundy was traded to the Los Angeles Angels in exchange for pitchers Isaac Mattson, Zach Peek, Kyle Bradish and Kyle Brnovich.

 On July 25, 2020, Bundy made his Angels debut against the Oakland Athletics.
 He pitched 6 2/3 innings, striking out 7 batters and allowing 1 run.
 On August 6, 2020, Bundy threw his third ever complete game against the Seattle Mariners.
 He allowed 1 run and 4 hits, striking out 10 batters.

 During the 2020 season, Bundy posted a 6–3 record with a 3.29 ERA and 72 strikeouts in 65 2/3 innings.
 He finished ninth in the voting for the Cy Young Award.

 Bundy was named the Angels' starting pitcher for Opening Day 2021.
-In the 4-3 no-decision win against the Chicago White Sox, Bundy pitched six innings, striking out six batters and allowing three runs.
+In the 4–3 no-decision win against the Chicago White Sox, Bundy pitched six innings, striking out six batters and allowing three runs.
 On June 28, 2021, in a game against the New York Yankees, Bundy suffered a bout of heat exhaustion and vomited on the field.
 He had pitched 1 2/3 innings, allowing two runs.
 After going 1–7 with a 6.78 ERA in his first 14 starts, Bundy was replaced in the rotation by José Suárez and was moved to the bullpen on June 30.
 On July 1, he became the second established member of the Angels starting rotation to be moved into the bullpen during the season, joining José Quintana.

 Minnesota Twins

 On December 1, 2021, the Minnesota Twins signed Bundy to a one-year contract with a club option for the 2023 season.
+Bundy made 29 starts for Minnesota in 2022, posting a 8–8 record and 4.89 ERA with 94 strikeouts in 140 innings pitched.
 On November 7, 2022, the Twins declined the option on his 2023 season, making him a free agent.

+New York Mets

+On March 25, 2023, Bundy signed a minor league contract with the New York Mets organization.
+In six starts for the Triple–A Syracuse Mets, he struggled to a 10.08 ERA with 21 strikeouts in 25 innings of work.
+On July 24, he was released by the Mets.

+In January 2024, Bundy retired and became a real estate agent in his hometown.